 Industry Reactions

-- United Kingdom: Implemented a credit card gambling ban in 2020.
-Early research shows reduced gambling harm.
+- United Kingdom dropped a credit card gambling ban in 2020.
+Early data says it helps cut gambling harm.

 Responsible Gambling in 2026 and Beyond

-The Sweden gambling credit ban fits into a wider framework:
+The Sweden gambling credit ban steps into a bigger gameplan:

-Together, these measures aim to make Sweden a leader in responsible gambling Sweden.
+Stacked together, these changes want to put Sweden out front in responsible gambling Sweden.

 What Operators Should Do to Prepare

-- Integrate stronger KYC systems – confirm that deposits are from verified, non-credit sources.
+- Build up KYC systems.
+Only allow deposits from real, verified, non-credit sources.

 Outlook for the Swedish Gambling Market in 2026